ruurdk/redis-kind/README.md

 - To run Kind, make sure you have Docker, kind and kubectl installed, and tune the OS if needed (see the prereqs folder for some helper scripts).
 - Run the create-all.sh script.
 - Wait 5 mins.
 - Run the testlink.sh script to test connectivity (A/A) on the database level.
+Note: if some tests fail, allow some minutes for the deployments to stabilize.

 ## Stopping quickly